Thysbelon/gba-mus-ripper/README.md

 ---

-### 1) GBA Mus Ripper
+## 1) GBA Mus Ripper

 This is the main program which does everything automatically.
 Normally you'd only want to use this one, but the other 3 sub-programs can also be used individually too.
-This program detects the presence of the MP2K sound engine in a given ROM, and converts all detected songs to .mid files, and rip all detected sound banks to a .sf2 file.
+This program detects the presence of the MP2K sound engine in a given ROM, converts all detected songs to .mid files, and rips all detected sound banks to a .sf2 file.

-# HOW TO USE THIS PROGRAM
+### HOW TO USE THIS PROGRAM

 On Windows, you should open a console prompt in the folder containing the ".exe" files.
 Type "cmd" in the File Explorer address bar, then press "enter". [(How-To Geek's guide)](https://www.howtogeek.com/789662/how-to-open-a-cmd-window-in-a-folder-on-windows/)